Rise of the Ottoman Empire

 The causes of Ottoman success cannot be attributed to any single factor, and they varied throughout the period as the Ottomans continually adapted to changing circumstances.

 The earlier part of this period, the fourteenth century, is particularly difficult for historians to study due to the scarcity of sources.
 Not a single written document survives from the reign of Osman I, and very little survives from the rest of the century.
 The Ottomans, furthermore, did not begin to record their own history until the fifteenth century, more than a hundred years after many of the events they describe.
 It is thus a great challenge for historians to differentiate between fact and myth in analyzing the stories contained in these later chronicles, so much so that one historian has even declared it impossible, describing the earliest period of Ottoman history as a "black hole".

-Turkish historian Halil Inalcik has emphasized the importance of religious zeal—expressed through jihad—as a primary motivation for the conquests of the Ottomans: “The ideal of gaza, holy war, was an important factor in the foundation and development of the Ottoman state.
-Society in the frontier principalities conformed to a particular cultural pattern imbued with the ideal of continuous Holy War and continuous expansion of the Dar ul Islam—the realms of Islam—until they covered the whole world.”
+Turkish historian Halil İnalcık has emphasized the importance of religious zeal—expressed through jihad—as a primary motivation for the conquests of the Ottomans: "The ideal of gaza, holy war, was an important factor in the foundation and development of the Ottoman state.
+Society in the frontier principalities conformed to a particular cultural pattern imbued with the ideal of continuous Holy War and continuous expansion of the Dar ul Islam—the realms of Islam—until they covered the whole world."
 This is known as the Gaza Thesis, a now largely discredited theory of early Ottoman expansion.